 For some time, Jack Smith had been racing in a small way, but the advent of Mother Goose marked a new beginning in more ways than one.
 Coinciding with the coming of Mother Goose the Bundoora studmaster decided that a change in his registered colours from ‘yellow, light blue sleeves and cap’ to ‘blue and white check, red cap’ – thereby incorporating the colours of the Union Jack – might bring him more luck.
 The filly made her racecourse debut at Caulfield when finishing runner-up in the Mona Nursery after starting a warm favourite.
 Perhaps it wasn’t quite the fairytale start that the filly’s name suggested, but the money Jack Smith left behind in the betting ring on the heath was more than recouped seventeen days later.
 In a field of fourteen for the rich Maribyrnong Plate, the daughter of Wallace triumphed in the hands of James Scobie’s son, George, at the lucrative price of 15/1.

 As good as Mother Goose was, there were other promising three-year-olds being prepared in the rustic splendour of Dowling Forest by Jim Scobie during that spring of 1908.
 A certain son of Maltster out of a sister to the Melbourne Cup winner, Arsenal, named Alawa – a big, gross horse – was showing distinct promise, although seemingly not as robust as the filly, and there were already suggestions of leg problems.
-Mother Goose came to hand more quickly than Alawa and was tried at Ballarat just as Malster and Hautvilliers were before they were taken across to Sydney to win, and the gallop compared so favourably that Scobie believed the filly was almost sure of the Derby at Randwick.
-Certainly, Jack Smith thought so as he and his friends proceeded to back her into favouritism even before the little party had left Melbourne.
+Alawa bore the added distinction of being owned by a woman, Miss Robertson – rather unusual in 1908.
+Mother Goose came to hand more quickly than Alawa and was tried at Ballarat just as Maltster and Hautvilliers were before they were taken across to Sydney to win, and the gallop compared so favourably that Scobie believed the filly was almost sure of the Derby at Randwick.
+Certainly, Jack Smith thought so, as he and his friends proceeded to back her into favouritism even before the little party had left Melbourne.
 In the end, Alawa was left at home and Mother Goose was the only horse Scobie sent to Sydney that spring, placing him in the charge of jockey Bob Lewis.